the Institute of Urbanology in front of their first office in Dharavi, Mumbai

 Amitav Ghosh, Writer based in Brooklyn, Kolkata and Goa

 Bhau Korde, Social activist in Dharavi, Mumbai

-Yehuda Safran, Philospher and professor at Columbia University, New York
+Yehuda Safran, Philosopher and professor at Columbia University, NY

-Smita Srinivas, Urban planner and professor, Columbia University, New York
+Smita Srinivas, Urban planner and professor, IIHS, Bangalore

 James Ferreira, Fashion Designer, Khotachiwadi, Mumbai